jonmellman/jonmellman.com-archived-/README.md

   jonmellman.com
 </h1>

+Hi there.
 This is the source code for my personal website.
 It's a GatsbyJS project which uses ReactJS and TypeScript.

 After cloning, host the development server: